 In this article, Andrew researches the connection between RA and TMD (temporomandibular disorders).

 RA and periodontal disease

 Did you know that people living with RA are at risk for periodontal disease which is an inflammatory condition that can include gum inflammation and eventually damage to tissue and tooth loss?

 RA and eyes

-Lisa, one of our contributors, lives with RA and in this article talks about her experience with uevitis and scleritis, eye conditions that could affect people living with RA: https://rheumatoidarthritis.net/living/red-eye-not-always-overnight-flight/
+Lisa, one of our contributors, lives with RA and in this article talks about her experience with uevitis and scleritis, eye conditions that can affect people living with RA.

-RA is a complex condition with many symptoms and co-morbidities and therefore it is key to understand this condition and its implications better to be equipped to manage it better.
+RA is a complex condition with many symptoms and co-morbidities.
+Because of this, is important to understand the various lesser-known symptoms and conditions associated with chronic inflammation to be equipped to better manage life with RA.

 Have you taken our Rheumatoid Arthritis In America survey?